j3-signalroom/apache_flink-kickstarter/.blog/get-your-jar-versions-right.md

 ![funny-dogs-cute](images/funny-dogs-cute.gif)

-Before running any code with Java-based tools like Flink and Iceberg, it's essential to ensure you have the correct JAR files in your build, and that they are compatible with each other.
-This process can be quite challenging and time-consuming, especially when integrating multiple technologies and going through trial and error.
+Before running any code with Java-based tools like Flink and Iceberg, you must ensure you have the correct JAR files in your build and that they are compatible.
+This process can be challenging and time-consuming, especially when integrating multiple technologies and going through trial and error.
 If anyone has a comprehensive list of which JAR files correspond to which versions, I would greatly appreciate it!
 Time is precious, and I'm tired of waiting for the right answer.
 I'd love to make the most of it. 😉

 ![old-man](images/old-man.gif)

-But hey, I cracked the code for getting my [Apache Flink Kickstarter public project](https://github.com/j3-signalroom/apache_flink-kickstarter) off the ground.
+I cracked the code to get my [Apache Flink Kickstarter public project](https://github.com/j3-signalroom/apache_flink-kickstarter).

 ![code-breaker-puzzle](images/code-breaker-puzzle.gif)

 ## Take a look

-For those who are old too, or just want me to cut to the chase—here's my entire Gradle build script:
+For those who are old too or want me to cut to the chase - here's my entire Gradle build script:

 ```kotlin
 plugins {